windperson/microk8s-setup-readme/Readme.md

 **Note:**

 If your system drive (C:) is less than 50GB free space, you can create symbolic link in PowerShell with Administrator permission, so redirect various configuration and VM image files of multipass saving to another disk drive, for example, the following command make those files save to `D:\multipassd` folder:
+(**Note**: you have to create target empty folder `D:\multipassd` before running this command.)
 ```
 New-Item -ItemType SymbolicLink -Path "C:\Windows\System32\config\systemprofile\AppData\Roaming\multipassd\" -Target "D:\multipassd\"
 ```